-Google I/O 2018 marked the launch of Flutter Beta 3 version, mobile app software development kit (SDK) for building beautiful and native mobile UI for iOS and Android.
-Along with the launch of 3rd beta version of Flutter, this Google event also announced its new tooling partners and official support from the Material team.
+Google I/O 2018 marked the launch of the Flutter Beta 3 version, a mobile app software development kit (SDK) for building beautiful and native mobile UI for iOS and Android.
+Along with the launch of the 3rd beta version of Flutter, this Google event also announced its new tooling partners and official support from the Material team.

 What Problems of Developers Lead to the Origin of Flutter?

 Google I/O 2017 marked the announcement of ‘Flutter’ – an early alpha version of the toolkit.
 How did it come into existence?
-Google observed the problems of mobile app developers to compromise between quality and productivity while building native version of same app for two different operating systems – iOS and Android.
+Google observed the problems of mobile app developers to compromise between quality and productivity while building a native version of the same app for two different operating systems – iOS and Android.

 Google felt the dire need to come up with a new SDK for mobile app development.
 That was when ‘Flutter’ came into existence.
 This SDK opens up a new path for developers to build apps with enhanced visuals and delivering native performance.

-In the last one year, Google developers have put in lots of effort preparing Flutter for production use.
+In the last year, Google developers have put in lots of effort preparing Flutter for production use.

 Highlighting Features of Flutter